typhonjs-oclif-scratch/test-cli-experimental-modules/README.md

 Since Mocha can not be invoked with `--experimental-modules` and the public `@oclif/test` testing tools for Oclif is not updated for v2 with the ESM additions to `@oclif/core`, and the test source is ESM itself the tests must be conducted by using spawn and invoking the bootstrap code.
-To accomplish this cross platform with Windows [cross-spawn](https://www.npmjs.com/package/cross-spawn) is utilized.
+To accomplish this cross-platform with Windows [cross-spawn](https://www.npmjs.com/package/cross-spawn) is utilized.
 The local bootstrap code, `./bin/run.js` is invoked.

 ----